mark-burnett/actout/README.md

 ### Dependencies

-A c++ 11 friendly compiler.
-The code is currently tested with gcc 4.6, clang 3.0 and clang 3.2.
+A c++ 11 friendly compiler -- the code is currently tested with gcc 4.6, clang 3.0 and clang 3.2.

 - Boost